In Arkansas, all evictions follow the same process:

 Step 2: Landlord Files Lawsuit with Court

-If the notice period ends and the tenant remains on the property, the Landlord must next file a complaint (or for criminal nonpayment of rent evictions, request an order for eviction) in the appropriate court.
+If the notice period ends and the tenant remains on the property, the landlord can file a complaint (or for criminal nonpayment of rent evictions, request an order for eviction) in the appropriate court.
 If there is a civil action, a landlord may file in Circuit Court or District Court.

 The summons and complaint must be served on the tenant by the sheriff, deputy, a person appointed by the court as a process server, or if an in-person delivery method is not possible, the documents may be sent via first-class mail or certified mail.